cylc/cylc-flow/CONTRIBUTING.md

 this file as part of their first Pull Request, and reviewers are responsible for checking this before merging the new branch into *master*.

-In order to start modifying cylc-flow and test these changes, the first step is to call `pip install -e .[all]`.
-This will install the package in development mode along all needed dependencies.

-Before the first commit care should be taken to call `pre-commit install` in order for the git pre-commit hooks to be run on commit. [pre-commit ](https://pre-commit.com) is used for code style consistency.
-It can also be run manually when developing with the `pre-commit run` command.
-To run the hooks on a reduced set of files, cal `pre-commit run --files` followed by one of more files to process.
+To start modifying cylc-flow and test your changes, first call `pip install -e .[all]` to install the package in development mode along with all dependencies.
+Then call `pre-commit install` so that the git pre-commit hooks will run on commit. [pre-commit ](https://pre-commit.com) is used for code style consistency.
+It can also be run manually with the `pre-commit run` command (use --files to run on a reduced set of files).

 ## Code Contributors